 At the University of Dubuque, Carlson led the development of the Wendt Center, which includes interdisciplinary curricular and co-curricular programs in ethics and character formation in the college, graduate school and seminary.
 She administered a new college core curriculum, coordinating course planning, course and program assessment and faculty development for interdisciplinary components.

 Her husband, Rev. Dr. Thomas Schattauer, is professor of liturgics and dean of the Chapel at Wartburg Theological Seminary.
 They have two children, Peter Schattauer and Anna Schattauer Paille.

 11:00 a.m.
 Registration

 All luncheons are held at The Center for Changing Lives.

 Minneapolis, MN 55404

-The Lunch Connection dates for Spring 2015 are:
+The dates for the academic year 2015 - 2016 are:

-Carol Tomer `79, Scott Searl `94, Dave Seidelmann `94, Pete Newburg `97, Joel Sommers `03, Marcia Metzger, and Dan Waarvik `68
+Jim Boyce `64, Carol Tomer `79, Scott Searl `94, Dave Seidelmann `94, Pete Newburg `97, Joel Sommers `03, Marcia Metzger, and Dan Waarvik `68